Achievable logoAchievable logo

 Account opening

-After the account type is picked and the new account form is properly filled out, the firm goes through a specific process to open the account.
+After the account type is selected and the new account form is completed, the firm follows a specific process to open the account.

 Key points